PenSul/STAT2610SEF_Group_Project/README.md

   - PNG files for static visualizations
   - HTML files for interactive visualizations

 Open the visualizations in your browser to explore the analysis results interactively.
+The project now includes a new emotional impact visualization that directly shows how different genres affect listener mood.

+## Key Features

+- **Lyrics Scraping**: Uses both direct web scraping and the Python lyricsgenius library for reliable lyrics collection
+- **Sentiment Analysis**: Analyzes emotional content in lyrics and YouTube comments
+- **Genre Comparison**: Identifies emotional patterns across different music genres
+- **Emotional Impact Analysis**: New visualization showing how genres emotionally impact listeners
+- **Interactive Visualizations**: Includes interactive plots for exploring emotional landscapes

 ## Troubleshooting